Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Methods

 \subsection{CD4\textsuperscript{+} CAR-T Cell Dynamics}

 CD4\textsuperscript{+} T cells, or helper T cells, play an essential role in coordinating the immune response.
 Unlike CD8\textsuperscript{+} T cells, the main role of CD4\textsuperscript{+} cells is not directly killing infected or cancerous cells (although they can induce cell death by themselves) (Boulch et al. 2021).
 Instead, their main function involves enhancing the function of other immune cells, including CD8\textsuperscript{+} T cells, through the secretion of cytokines such as interferon-gamma (IFN-\(\gamma\)) and interleukin-2 (IL-2) (Ahrends et al. 2017).
 These cytokines stimulate the expansion and survival of CD8\textsuperscript{+} T cells, thereby augmenting their cytotoxic effects on tumor cells.
 In CAR-T therapy, CD4\textsuperscript{+} T cells are critical for sustaining an effective immune response, promoting memory formation, and improving tumor clearance (Boulch et al. 2021).
+CD4\textsuperscript{+} modulation of CD8\textsuperscript{+} function is represented using a saturating Hill-type term, reflecting cytokine-mediated helper effects that are nonlinear and saturable in nature.
+This choice provides a minimal and biologically grounded interaction without introducing additional state variables or exacerbating parameter identifiability issues.

 The equations governing the dynamics of CD4\textsuperscript{+} T cells are analogous to those of CD8+ T cells, with the exception of the modulation of CD8\textsuperscript{+} memory cell renewal by CD4\textsuperscript{+} T cells through cytokine-mediated interactions.